miklevin/MikeLev.in/_posts/2025-03-03-out-of-steam-adenosine.md

     summary:
 ```

+## YAML as a Natural Framework for Website Audits

 There's just so much storytelling there, it's unbelievable.
 You could make a
 deck out of this by more or less putting a URL in for each value, vising that
 webpage and taking a screen snapshot.
 String the screenshots together, and